Fibromyalgia and Skin Conditions– From Itching to Redness & Bruising

 - Research published in 2014 found that approximately 3% of those with fibromyalgia experience some level of unexplained skin itching.
 Approximately 2% may have thick patches of skin or lumps on the skin that itch.
 As with some other symptoms of fibromyalgia, the itching is not necessarily due to allergies or other medical conditions.

 Being that our skin is the largest organ of the body, symptoms are bound to express themselves through the skin at one time or another.
-When you were a teenager you might have suffered with acne, and as an adult, you might find yourself dealing with multiple reasons for skin irritations, and fibro may be just one of them.
+When you were a teenager you might have suffered from acne, and as an adult, you might find yourself dealing with multiple reasons for skin irritations, and fibro maybe just one of them.

 - Overactive nerve fibers due to functioning of the central nervous system.
 The sensation of itching is basically triggered with no valid cause, so there literally is no reason for the itching but it occurs anyway due to signals sent from the brain into the spinal cord and out into peripheral nerve cells.

 - Chemical imbalances caused by the body’s demand for natural pain relief.
 For instance, serotonin produced internally can help control pain and is stimulated when you scratch an itch.
 It’s possible that fibromyalgia patients are triggered to itch in order to produce more serotonin.
 Other chemicals are potentially involved as well.

 - Food allergies to gluten or other grains.
 The protein in gluten and lectins can cause irritation or itching, and I find the most common areas for food allergy reactions are the arms and abdomen.